Dallas-Alfonso/cProj/README.md

 # Together We Stand

-An App that tracks current Recoveries, Fatalities and Infected from Covid-19 gloabally.
+An App that tracks current Recoveries, Fatalities and Infected from Covid-19 globally.

 ## Features